British Rail Class 777

-The British Rail Class 777 METRO is a class of electric multiple unit passenger trains currently being delivered by the Swiss rolling stock manufacturer Stadler Rail, being used on the Merseyrail network in the Liverpool City Region and adjacent areas of Cheshire and Lancashire.
+The British Rail Class 777 METRO is a class of electric multiple unit passenger trains delivered by the Swiss rolling stock manufacturer Stadler Rail, being used on the Merseyrail network in the Liverpool City Region and adjacent areas of Cheshire and Lancashire.
 The trains have the ability to operate on the third rail-powered sections of the network, with some units carrying onboard batteries to allow use on unpowered track.
 Ordered in 2016, construction of the units began in 2018.
 The first unit entered service on 23 January 2023, following delays to the deployment programme.
 The Class 777 replaced Merseyrail's and units, which were built between 1978 and 1980.
-Seven units of the total 53 ordered are being configured as battery electric multiple units (BEMUs) for use on non-electrified lines, being designated subclass 777/1.
+Seven units of the total 53 ordered are configured as battery electric multiple units (BEMUs) for use on non-electrified lines, being designated subclass 777/1.

 History

 Background

 The replacement of the and fleet that has been in use on the Merseyrail commuter rail network since the late 1970s, had been proposed by Merseytravel as early as 2011.
 In May 2023, the Class 313 (which entered service in 1976) was withdrawn, making the Class 507 and 508 the oldest electric multiple units in passenger service on the National Rail network.
 However, the older 1972 stock and 1973 stock are still in service on the London Underground.

 In 2014, Liverpool City Region set out a 30 year rail vision, outlining investments that would and could be made to improve rail transport in the region.
 This included replacement of both the Class 507 and 508 trains with a new high capacity, dual voltage train fleet.
 In 2015, Merseytravel gained approval to go out to tender to replace the train fleet.
 In January 2016, Merseytravel announced that a total of five rolling-stock manufacturers had been shortlisted to build the new fleet – Bombardier, Siemens, CAF, Stadler Rail, and a consortium of Mitsui, Alstom, and the East Japan Railway Company.